 An important thing to note about natural lighting is that you should opt for shooting in indirect sunlight, rather than direct sunlight.
 With indirect sunlight, light will drape over your food, rather than blow out your colors and give you those intense shadows.
 Indirect sunlight gives a much more natural look to your colors, which is much more appetizing to your readers.

 That is, of course, a styling preference, so if you like those harsh sunlight shadows, go for it!
 Bon Appetit has been really successful with this with a few of their food photos.
 Just be sure to adjust your colors with an editing program to make sure they really pop!Want to learn more about natural light?

 2. Use the camera you have

 When you’re first starting on your food photography journey, there’s no reason to drop a ton of moolah to make it happen.

-Have a smart phone or a point-and-shoot camera?
+Have a smartphone or a point-and-shoot camera?
 Great!
-Get started with those, and upgrade if and when the right time comes.
+Get started with that, and upgrade if, and when, the right time comes.
 You can practice honing in on your style and learning about lighting while taking great photos with the camera you have.

-Mobile phone cameras are pretty incredible these days–they’re even used to shoot music videos!–so we suggest using the tools you have when you start photographing food.
+Mobile phone cameras are pretty incredible these days, so we suggest using the tools you have when you start photographing food.